refi64/vuedart/site/web/pages/components.md

 - New components are defined using the *VueComponent* annotation and the *VueComponentBase* base class.
 You pass your template through the *template:* argument on the annotation (there's a better way, but we'll get to that later).
-- Props in VueDart are declared via the *prop* annotation, and the syntax is just like normal Dart.
-You can also give a default value by doing `String name = "default name"`.
 - As before, it's important to declare your constructor, except now it's taking a single argument, though it's still just passing it up a level.